nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

   ...

 You can probably see immediately a downside of using prints of any kind in your traces.
-We get those extraneous waf messages printed all over our interesting information along with those RxDrop messages.
+We get those extraneous ns3 messages printed all over our interesting information along with those RxDrop messages.
 We will remedy that soon, but I'm sure you can't wait to see the results of all of this work.
 Let's redirect that output to a file called